MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-templates-as-components-carousel.md

 ### Step 2: Set up the web template

 1. Copy the source code into a new web template in your environment.
+See [How to create a web template component](web-templates-as-components-how-to.md) for more details.

     ```http